Original air date: 1/21/2002 (produced in 2001)

 - Does This Remind You of Anything?: Apparently, a few viewers saw Mr. Krabs losing SpongeBob to Plankton as Mr. Krabs losing a custody battle in a divorce.
 Plankton revealing that he cheated in poker is akin to Plankton lying in court to get custody.

-- Failed a Spot Check: Funnily enough, Plankton's forceful control of SpongeBob did cause Mr. Krabs to ultimately go out of business.
+- Failed a Spot Check: Funnily enough, Plankton's forceful control of SpongeBob did nearly cause Mr. Krabs to ultimately go out of business.
 However, he fails to notice the sign that reads "Out of Business" when he approaches Mr. Krabs with the desperate plea to give SpongeBob back.
-Seeing that Plankton's finally given up, Mr. Krabs quickly pockets the sign before his nemesis can see it.
+Seeing that Plankton's finally given up, Mr. Krabs quickly pockets the sign before his nemesis can see it, allowing the fast food joint to resume operations.

 - Foreshadowing: Karen tells Plankton putting SpongeBob's brain in the robot "never works", foreshadowing what the robot will do later on in the episode.

-- Freeze-Frame Bonus: RoboBob is reading a comic book has pictures of SpongeBob, Patrick and Squidward.
+- Freeze-Frame Bonus: RoboBob is reading a comic book with pictures of SpongeBob, Patrick and Squidward.

 Plankton: Will you be quiet, Karen?
 I'm thinking.
 I've got it!
 To get to the SpongeBob, I'll show him compassion and understanding.
 Then he'll give me what I want.